-Regenerative medicine is the process of creating living, functional tissues to repair or replace tissue or organ function lost due to age, disease, damage, or congenital defects.
+Regenerative medicine is the process of using living, functional tissues to repair or replace tissue or organ function lost due to age, disease, damage, or congenital defects.
 Imagine restoring damaged tissues and organs in the body by stimulating previously irreparable organs to heal themselves.
 Also imagine the prospect of scientists growing tissues and organs in the lab and safely implanting them in the body when the body can no longer heal itself.

 Here are some interesting facts about the history (and future) of regenerative medicine:

 - Successful transplantation of bone, soft tissue, and corneas occurred early in the 20th century.